ssenmosip/mosip-temp-documentation/FRS-Registration-Services.md

 Please refer [**wiki**](MOSIP-VDM-Specifications) for more details on Virtual device manager implementation

 ## 5.4 Local Storage [**[↑]**](#table-of-content)
-The packets are stored locally.
+The registration packets are stored locally in the Registration Client.
 In several remote locations, internet connectivity could be an issue.Hence, if packets are saved locally, the packets can be later uploaded when there is internet connection.
-ALso, the packets can be transferred from the machine to a USB device and the USB device can be sent through courier.
+Also, the packets can be transferred from the machine to a USB device and the USB device can be sent through courier.
+Further on, the packets can be uploaded from the USB device to the server based on network availability.

 ### 5.4.1 Database [**[↑]**](#table-of-content)
 ### 5.4.2 File system [**[↑]**](#table-of-content)
 ## 5.5 Data Security () [**[↑]**](#table-of-content)
 Registration client integrates with Trusted Platform Model(TPM) data integrity.
-For enhanced security and integrity purposes, data captured from individuals should be saved securedly in local system and then shared to server.
-The details saved in local would be encrypted.DataBase encryption is also mandatory.
+For enhanced security and integrity purposes, data captured from individuals are saved securely in local system and then shared to server.
+The details saved locally would be encrypted.
+DataBase encryption is also mandatory.

-We perform the following tasks
+MOSIP performs the following:

 1.Signing the data (This process is called as Signature) using Private Key provided by the TPM

-This process will ensure that the request to the server had been dispatched from the registered or trusted registration client machine
+This process will ensure that the request to the server has been dispatched from a registered or trusted registration client machine

-2. Validate the signature against the actual data using the Public Key or Public PartThe application should not connect or access the underlying TPM to validate the Signature.
-This validation ensures that the request is from the registered or trusted registration client machine
+2. Validate the signature against the actual data using the Public Key or Public Part.
+The application does not connect or access the underlying TPM to validate the Signature.
+This validation ensures that the request is from a registered or trusted registration client machine

 3. Encrypt and decrypt the data using RSA algorithm in TPM